 Chicken Farming is a growing industry in British Columbia, specifically in communities that have larger farming cultures such as Chilliwack, Abbotsford, Mission, and Langley.
-Whether the Chicken Farm is focused on raising poultry for egg or meat consumption, there are many benefits to the endeavour of Chicken Farming including a rewarding lifestyle and taking pride in the birds you raise.
+Whether the Chicken Farm is focused on raising poultry for egg or meat consumption, there are many benefits to the endeavor of Chicken Farming including a rewarding lifestyle and taking pride in the birds you raise.

 If you’re looking to get into the chicken farming business, choosing what type of barn to build can be a daunting task.
 Twin Maple Construction has been involved in the building of dozens of barns in our company’s lifetime and can aid you in choosing what style will work best for you based on your budget, land, and farming goals.